 Richard McKay, conductor

 Richard McKay is a conductor of the symphonic and operatic repertory across the United States, Europe and South America.
 An established leader in the vibrant Dallas arts community, his recent performances have been hailed by critics as “spellbinding,” “finely paced,” and “perfectly shaped” (D Magazine and The Dallas Morning News).
 He is the founder and artistic director of the Dallas Chamber Symphony.

-McKay has held positions as Cover Conductor of the Baltimore Symphony, Dallas Symphony, Charlotte Symphony, and has assisted such conductors as Robert Spano, Günther Herbig and Carlos Kalmar, among many others.
-He has recently led performances at the Aspen Music Festival, where he was a fellowship conductor at the American Academy of Conducting.
+McKay has held conducting positions with the Baltimore Symphony and Dallas Symphony, where he worked closely with conductors Robert Spano, Günther Herbig, Carlos Kalmar, Jaap van Zweden, and many others.
+He recently led performances at the Aspen Music Festival where he was a fellowship conductor at the American Academy of Conducting.
 McKay has also conducted performances with the Fort Worth Symphony, Dallas Opera Orchestra, Baltimore Chamber Orchestra, Mendoza Symphony, Estonian National Youth Symphony, Manhattan School of Music Symphony and CCM Spoleto in Italy.
 Recent program highlights have included successful collaborations with Texas Ballet Theater and Bruce Wood Dance.

-He holds a doctorate from the Peabody Conservatory, where he trained with Gustav Meier and Markand Thakar, while serving as the assistant conductor of the Peabody Orchestras and Opera.
-He graduated with a Master of Music degree in orchestral conducting from The University of Texas at Austin, where he conducted performances at the Butler Opera Center and served as Music Director of the University Orchestra and conductor at the Butler Opera Center.
-Also at the University, he earned his Bachelor of Music degree in piano performance.
+McKay holds a doctorate from the Peabody Conservatory where he trained with Gustav Meier, Markand Thakar, and Marin Alsop while serving as assistant conductor and chorus master of the Peabody Orchestras and Opera.
+He graduated with a Master of Music degree in orchestral conducting from The University of Texas at Austin, where he conducted performances at the Butler Opera Center and served as Music Director of the University Orchestra.